RISC-V-KernelCI-Mentorship/riscv-tuxsuite-api/riscv-kcidb-bridge-docs/docs/runners.md

         :session (SessionDep): Gives you access to the database
     """
     ...

+@router.post("/boot", status_code=204)
+async def demo_boot_callback(x_tux_payload_signature: Annotated[str | None, Header()], request: TuxSuiteTestRequest,
+                         session: SessionDep):
+    """
+    Callback for demo boot test.

+    :x_demo_header (str): An example header.
+To obtain any other header from the request you just need to add an extra parameter to the function
+    :request (DemoTestRequest): This is the model defined in the previous step.
+    :session (SessionDep): Gives you access to the database

+    """
+    ...
 ```

 Please make sure that the names of the functions are unique inside the project.